vega/voyager/README.md

 bower link vega-lite-ui
 ```

-Now all the changes you make in each repo will be reflected in your Vega-lite automatically.
+Now all the changes you make in each repo will be reflected in your Vega-Lite automatically.

 Since bower uses the compiled main file, make sure that each repos is compiled everytime you run `npm start`.
 Otherwise, you will get errors for missing libraries.